sethhall/zeek-game-of-life/README.md

 # zeek-game-of-life
-Conway's Game of Life implemented in the Zeek scripting language
+Conway's Game of Life implemented in the Zeek programming language